 Issuing banks should print an expiration date on a cashier’s check.
 If not, contact the issuing bank to inquire about the expiration date.

 U.S. Treasury Checks

 U.S. Treasury checks are checks issued by the government.
-Examples include Social Security checks, disability checks, COVID-19 stimulus checks, or tax refund checks.
+Examples include Social Security checks, disability checks, stimulus checks, or tax refund checks.